 To so many of us, the day can’t start without a good cup of coffee.
 And for me is no different.
 Before getting into this whole ‘Zero Waste’ lifestyle I used to own a capsule coffee machine (gasp!).
 Then, I didn’t even think about the environmental consequences of using those tiny plastic containers full of coffee to power my day.

-But we all have to start somewhere and the day that I gave away my machine I also started traveling…it wasn’t until we came back that we would finally own the best purchase in this house.
-Our Italian press is our everyday diligent tool to make delicious Zero Waste coffee.
-But, it’s not the only way…
+But we all have to start somewhere and the day that I gave away my machine I also started traveling.
+It wasn’t until we came back to Australia that we would finally own our own coffee maker.
+Our Italian press is our everyday diligent tool to make delicious zero-waste coffee.
+But, it’s not the only way.

 Today I’m sharing some ways to enjoy zero waste coffee at home.
-If you prefer to have yours at your favourite coffee shop, you know the drill…buy yourself a *reusable coffee cup.
+If you prefer to have yours at your favourite coffee shop, you know the drill…just buy yourself a reusable coffee cup.

 First off, you need to buy your beans.
 Or your ground beans if you prefer.
 You can get your beans at your favourite coffee shop and take your own container for them to fill up or buy it at your local bulk store.
 However, I know that it can be an expensive option as prices range around A$15 per 250grams in most places.
 So if you have to opt for a cheaper option, go with the bigger pack you can get.
 Like the 1kg packs you can find at supermarkets.
 This way, you are buying in ‘bulk’ and you can still send the packaging to be recycled.

 If you buy beans, you gotta grind them!
 I own a plastic electric grinder (sad face) which we bought a while ago but how I wish I’d invested in this one (how cute!):

 Nevertheless, the one I own works very well and will continue to be used as long as it lasts (and then, I’ll try to fix it first).